Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/adjust.md

 description: Integrate Amplitude Analytics with Adjusts's attribution tools to see where users are coming from and which are your best-performing sources.
 ---

 This integration combines Amplitude's analytics with Adjust's attribution tools into one unified system.
-Use this integration to share all user data in real-time and allow non-technical product and marketing team members to see where your users are coming from, and which are your highest performing sources.
+Use this integration to share all user data in real-time and help non-technical team members see where your users are coming from, and identify your highest-performing sources.

 !!!note